 Brand name - check.
 Type of product - check.
 Additional helpful information about the product (in this case liter capacity) - check.
 It immediately becomes clear what this page is about: a Patagonia classic backpack which volume is 25L.

 Category page title tag

 Category page titles should accurately describe what types of products the category contains.
 It is a good practice to include the name of the brand.
 You can also include a CTA (call to action).
-Take a look at this title tag, for example:
+For example, take a look at this title tag:

 The title tag ends with the name of the brand - as I mentioned, if your brand is strong and recognizable, use it to your advantage.

 How to optimize your Shopify meta description tags